Common questions about counselling

 How long can I see a counsellor?

-Counselling is provided to students on a short-term basis which usually involves one to five sessions.
+Counselling is provided to students on a short-term basis which usually involves one to six sessions.
 If you need more sessions, depending on your needs and the type of issue you are going through, your counsellor will discuss this with you as well as possible referral options.

 I am an international student.
 Is counselling right for me?

+Yes.
 We are committed to providing culturally sensitive counselling for all local and international students at Victoria University.
 Our counsellors have been trained to be highly effective in communicating and collaborating with clients.
 For students who are making the transition from another country to study in Australia, our counsellors are particularly familiar with issues of adjusting to a new culture.

 Counsellors have been trained to be aware of their own worldview so that they do not impose their personal and cultural assumptions on their clients.
 They also have been trained to respect cultural differences and to work collaboratively with individuals and different cultural groups.